blockchainsllc/in3-server/README.md

 ### Unregister

-In order to unregister a server, the function `unregisteringNode(address _signer)` can be called by the owner of the in3-node.
+In order to unregister a node, the function `unregisteringNode(address _signer)` can be called by the owner of the in3-node.
 The node will then immediately removed from the in3-nodeList.
 However, the deposit of the former in3-node will be locked until the provided timeout of that node is over.
 This is done to make sure the node can still be made liable for returning wrong signed blockHashes.

 After the timeout-period is over, the deposit can be withdrawn using the function `returnDeposit(address _signer)` which will the deposit of the former node to its former owner.